 Negotiate a Settlement with the Police Department

 As your police brutality case progresses, the other party may reach out to offer you a settlement.
 Whether or not you would like to accept such a proposal is entirely up to you.

-If you are interested in settling your case, the attorneys at William G. Kolodner P.A., will be on hand to help you negotiate the financial terms before you sign on the dotted line.
+If you are interested in settling your case, the attorneys at William G. Kolodner Personal Injury Lawyers will be on hand to help you negotiate the financial terms before you sign on the dotted line.
 We have been hammering out settlement agreements for years, so you can be confident that you will be well represented at the negotiating table.

 Represent You in Court

 If your case cannot be resolved through the settlement process, you will almost certainly need to take your pursuit of financial compensation to court – where it will be adjudicated on by a judge and jury.